spreadzp/token-service/README.md

 # Generate test coverage report
 $ npm run test:cov
 ```
 ## Testing in swagger API on http://localhost:3000/api
-Use  NFT contract
 ```bash
 # 1 Call  http://localhost:3000/createEnvData to get new Wallet data
 # If it need to get ETH to your wallet in Sepolia chain go to faucet